Semprini/pyMDG/README.md

 # pyMDG

 ## Overview
-Parser and tools to manipulate UML models.
-Current version supports Sparx EA Generated XMI 2.1 or diagrams.net XML
+Parser and tools to perform model driven generation of artifacts (code, schema, documentation etc) from UML models.
+Current version supports Sparx EA Generated XMI 2.1, BOUML XMI 2.3 (in-progress) or diagrams.net XML

 Used to parse model files to native classes (see metamodel below) which are passed to jinja2 templates for generation of code (POJO, POCO, Django etc), JSON data and HTML documentation.

 Quickstart and docs can be found here: [readthedocs](https://pymdg.readthedocs.io/en/latest/index.html)

 ## Test
-Testing:
+Testing (powershell):
+ > .\test.ps1
+Testing (unittest):
- > python test.py
+ > python -m unittest

 To generate code call the generate script and pass in the recipe folder.
 A sample recipe folder is provided in the github repo:
- > python mdg-tool.py generate ./sample_recipe/config-drawio-django.yaml
+ > python mdg-tool.py generate ./sample_recipe/drawio/config-drawio-django.yaml

 Or once installed into site-packages execute:
  > mdg-tool generate <my/config.yaml>